QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

     >>> instr_server 145.90.38.138:0 no
     >>> ---------    --------------- ---------

-    If this doesn't match the IP:port configuration of your ``qmi.conf`` file, the connection probably fails.
+    If this doesn't match the IP:port configuration of your ``qmi.conf`` file, and you used "localhost" or "127.0.0.1" in your configuration, the reason is that the localhost address gets interpreted in the background as the IP address of the PC itself.
+But if you set something else and the
+    IP addresses do no match, the connection probably fails.
     Also if the shown IP:port is not the one you defined in ``qmi.conf`` of ``instr_server``, the IP:Port you gave is not in the valid range of your system.
 In this case, ``qmi`` just sets other values in correct range.
+    If only the port number does not match, it might be possible the the ``qmi.conf`` was actually not read and QMI has set default (localhost) values.
+In that case, define the config file location manually in ``qmi.start`` call.

+    >>> qmi.start("instr_server", config_file="<path_to_qmi.conf>")

+    **Linux**

     In case you did not specify the IP:port in the ``qmi.conf`` file, you then need to specify it like this:

     >>> qmi.context().connect_to_peer("instr_server", "145.90.38.138:0")

-    **WINDOWS related**
+    The IP address can be also "localhost" or "127.0.0.1" if that is used in the ``qmi.conf``.

+    **Windows**

     If the port number is `0`, and you are on a Windows machine, trying to connect this peer will give you an error:

     >>> OSError: [WinError 10049] The requested address is not valid in its context

-    While on Linux this usually works, Windows does not allow this and you have to specify a non-zero port number.
+    While on Linux this usually works, Windows does not allow this and you have to specify a non-zero port number for the context.
+    On most systems, port numbers up to 1023 are mostly reserved so it is best to use a port number > 1023.

 Using the 'autoconnect' option
 ------------------------------